Use Guided Access on iPhone

-Go to Settings > General > Accessibility > Guided Access, then turn on Guided Access.
+Go to Settings > Accessibility > Guided Access, then turn on Guided Access.

-Tap Passcode Settings, tap Set Guided Access Passcode, then enter a passcode.
+Passcode Settings: Tap Set Guided Access Passcode, then enter a passcode.

 You can also turn on Face ID (iPhone X and later) or Touch ID (other models) as a way to end a Guided Access session.

-Tap Time Limits to set a sound or have the remaining Guided Access time spoken before the time ends.
+Time Limits: Play a sound or speak the time remaining before a Guided Access session ends.